Momordica charantia: In pregnancy

+Uses

+Cooking

 Bitter melon is generally consumed cooked in the green or early yellowing stage.
 The young shoots and leaves of the bitter melon may also be eaten as greens.
-The fruit is very bitter raw and can be soaked in cold water and drained to remove some of those strong flavours.
+The raw fruit is bitter and can be soaked in cold water and drained to remove some of those strong flavours.

+China

-In Chinese cuisine, bitter melon (苦瓜, kǔguā (khó͘-koe)) is valued for its bitter flavour, typically in stir-fries (often with pork and douchi), soups, dim sum, and herbal teas (gohyah tea).
+In Chinese cuisine, bitter melon (苦瓜, kǔguā (khó͘-koe)) is used in stir-fries (often with pork and douchi), soups, dim sum, and herbal teas (gohyah tea).
 It has also been used in place of hops as the bittering ingredient in some beers in China and Okinawa.

+India

 Bitter gourd is commonly eaten throughout India.
 In North Indian cuisine, it is often served with yogurt on the side to offset the bitterness, used in curry such as sabzi, or stuffed with spices and then cooked in oil.